-Named after Henry Havelock, a British colonial time General in the region, Havelock is the Andaman’s star attraction and thousands of tourists flock to this paradise on earth every year.
+Named after Henry Havelock, a British colonial time General in the region, Havelock is Andaman’s star attraction and thousands of tourists flock to this paradise on earth every year.
 The five main villages featuring their own unique beaches are Govinda Nagar, Radha Nagar, Bejoy Nagar, Shyam Nagar and Krishna Nagar.

-SCUBA diving is by far the most enjoyable activity on Havelock Island and the Andaman Islands are not well equipped with speed boats and a recompression chamber at Port Blair.
-SCUBA expeditions for every appetite, beginner, intermediate and experienced are available on Havelock Island and are very reasonably priced.
+Scuba diving is by far the most enjoyable activity on Havelock Island and the Andaman Islands are not well equipped with speed boats and a recompression chamber at Port Blair.
+Scuba expeditions for every appetite, beginner, intermediate and experienced are available on Havelock Island and are very reasonably priced.

+Done with the sun and sand and you might want to head over to Village Number 3 which is the prime market place selling various local artifacts and accessories.
 Don’t forget to try some authentic coconut water here.
-Drinks and Beer are available at most of the restaurants and being a Union Territory, they’re reasonably priced.
+Drinks and beer are available at most of the restaurants and being a Union Territory, they’re reasonably priced.